libops/docs/docs/development/index.md

 # Developer Documentation

-Here you will find all you need to know about developing and managing your site on LibOps.
+Here you will find all you need to know about developing and managing your site on libops.

 ## Initial setup